sithart/short_notes_on_machine_learning/content/articles/100_day_sprint.md

 ---
-title: "100 Day Sprint"
+title: "Chasing Albon"
 author: "Chris Albon"
-date: 2021-02-01T00:00:00-07:00
+date: 2021-03-11T00:00:00-07:00
-description: "Let's see what I can accomplish in 100 days."
+description: "Let's see what I can be."
 type: article
 draft: false
 ---

 The last few years have been hard for me.
 Entering 2021, I am out of shape, obese, have high blood pressure, and a pretty high heart rate.
 All these give me an elevated risk of hospitalization and death from COVID-19, which spreads with no end in sight.
 I have also stalled intellectually.
 I am learning and creating less than ever.

 Ten years ago I'd go for a run at midnight and study till dawn.
 Can I get back there?
-This page is a small record of a 100 day sprint to find out.
+This page is a small record of a sprint to find out.

 All study sessions are [published on YouTube](https://www.youtube.com/c/ChrisAlbonVideos) and daily metrics are presented here: